Threads

 #![allow(unused)] fn main() { thr::nvic! { /// Thread-safe storage. thread => pub Thr {}; /// Thread-local storage. local => pub ThrLocal {}; /// Vector table. vtable => pub Vtable; /// Thread token set. index => pub Thrs; /// Threads initialization token. init => pub ThrsInit; threads => { exceptions => { /// All classes of faults. pub hard_fault; }; interrupts => { /// A thread for my task.
 10: pub my_thread; }; }; } }

-The macros will define THREADS
+The macros will define THREADS static array of Thr objects.
+In this example

-the array will contain three element: HARD_FAULT
+the array will contain three element: HARD_FAULT, MY_THREAD, and the

-structure is also created here, which is a
+implicit RESET thread data.
+Thrs structure is also created here, which is a

 zero-sized type, a set of tokens, through which one can manipulate the